Critical levels and Jacobi fields in a complex of cycles: Sublevel Projections

 Subsurface projections were defined in \cite{MasurandMinskyII} in order to be able to break the curve complex down into simpler pieces, thought of as curve or arc complexes of subsurfaces.
 The nested structure arising from the subsurface projections were used to describe families of quasigeodesics called hierarchy paths, and to show how these families of quasigeodesics are controlled by the subsurface projections of their endpoints.\\

 In this section, the notion of sublevel projections are defined, so-named because there are some very strong parallels with subsurface projections.
-Sublevel projections describe the degrees of freedom inherent in constructing geodesic paths in $\mathcal{C}(S,\alpha)$.
-Informally, given two multicurves $m_1$ and $m_2$ representing vertices in $\mathcal{C}(S,\alpha)$, their sublevel projections are a pair of homologous multicurves as close as possible to $m_1$ and $m_2$, whose subsurface projections to a subsurface of $S$ defined by level sets of the overlap function coincide with the subsurface projections of $m_1$ and $m_2$. \\

-In section \ref{basicconstruction} an algorithm for constructing middle paths was briefly outlined.
-Although, as discussed, these paths are not necessary paths in $\mathcal{C}(S,\alpha)$, the symmetry properties make these paths useful for defining subsurface projections.
-As discussed previously, in order to be able to meaningfully compare subsurfaces on which the overlap function takes on certain values, given the endpoints $\gamma_{1}$ and $\gamma_{n}$ of a path, it is necessary to fix a canonical choice of representatives of the homotopy classes of the multicurves representing the path joining the endpoints.
-This is done as follows: In \cite{Me2}, lemma 8, it was shown that a middle path $\gamma_{1},\ldots,\gamma_{n}$ has the property that for each $1<i<n$, $\gamma_i$ is an oriented, embedded subcomplex of the one dimensional cell complex $\gamma_{1}-\gamma_{n}$, and the subsurface bounded by $\gamma_{i+1}-\gamma_{i}$ is $S_{n-i\leq f}\cup_j Int(c_{j})$, where $S_{n-i\leq f}$ is the subsurface of $S$ on which the overlap function, $f(\gamma_{1},\gamma_{n})$ is at least $n-i$, and $\left\{c_{j}\right\}$ are the contractible curves discarded from $\gamma_{i+1}^{'}$ after the surgery.\\
+Informally, critical levels are used to partion a geodesic into subintervals that are as rigid as possible and behave almost independently of each other.\\